howardcheung/auto-data-preprocessor/README.md

 This software is useful to preprocess

-- building management system data (BMS) with value-of-change data
+- building management system (BMS) or Central Control and Monitoring System (CCMS) data with value-of-change data
 - environmental data with invalid data
 - economic or stock data with gaps in weekends and holidays, and you want space-fillers for them
 - etc.